Eiler Rasmussen Eilersen: Biography

 He took his first formal lessons in Faaborg then, in 1847, went to Copenhagen to pursue his plans for becoming a landscape painter.
 The outbreak of the First Schleswig War interrupted his plans, however, when he was drafted into the army.
 He served for two years, then resumed his studies.
 He began exhibiting almost immediately, under the name "Rasmussen".

 In 1858, after much effort, the Royal Danish Academy of Fine Arts awarded him a travel scholarship.
 This enabled him and his wife to visit Paris, the Pyrenees and Switzerland.
 In 1871, he became a member of the Academy.
 He participated in numerous exhibitions abroad, including the Exposition Universelle (1889).

 Personal life

-He was married in 1856 to Eleanor Vinning (1825-1899), whom he had met in Faaborg.
-He died in Copenhagen during 1912.
+In 1856, he married Eleanor Vinning (1825–1899), whom he had met in Faaborg.
+He died in Copenhagen in 1912.